AlexPrud/CS50/README.md

 # CS50
-## --- SPELLER ---
+## SPELLER

-Implemented a dictionary with C using Trie data structure.
+Implemented a dictionary with C using the Trie data structure.

 Usage: ./speller [ DICTIONARY ] text to analyse